COVID19Tracking/website/_src/notes.md

 ([https://msdh.ms.gov/msdhsite/_static/14,0,420.html](https://msdh.ms.gov/msdhsite/_static/14,0,420.html))

 We’re inferring the negative from by subtracting the POSITIVES from the TOTAL and no pending test data is provided.
-No "update time" provided so we code our entries with the date provided and 0:00 for the time.

 ### Missouri

 (<https://health.mo.gov/living/healthcondiseases/communicable/novel-coronavirus/>)

-Only positives are being reported.
+Only positives are being reported on their site, but media reports from 3/11 [citing health officials](https://www.kmov.com/news/missouri-residents-test-negative-for-coronavirus-health-officials-say/article_fee2fbc4-6322-11ea-bb3a-671ae423cb2a.html) say 11 negative tests have been performed.
+Missouri is providing no time and date, but based on these reports, we're using a last update time of 3/10 00:00, until the state is more explicit.

 ### Montana